roeegh/Hajime/README.md

 Submitted by: **Randeep Singh**

-**Hajime** is an app that provides a self introduction for myself.
+**Hajime** is an app that provides a self-introduction for myself.
 It also changes the background color of the app when a user taps a button.
 It also has buttons that link to my Twitter and Github profiles.

 Time spent: **8** hours spent in total